MSS Committee on Legislative Awareness

 Every year MSSNY sponsors Physician Advocacy Day (previously Legislative Day) in Albany: a chance to meet with MSSNY physicians and leadership and lobby our state lawmakers.
-The next Advocacy Day is March 11, 2014.
 Every medical student is welcome and urged to attend.
-If you would like to attend the 2014 Advocacy Day event, please contact the MSSNY office or the Legislative Awareness chairs noted above.
+If you would like to attend the next Advocacy Day event, please contact the MSSNY office or the Legislative Awareness chairs noted above.

 The MSSNY MSS monitors the following issues closely: